 Meetings of states parties

-Mexico participated in, and served as a vice-president of, the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Mexico participated in, and served as a vice-president of, the first meeting of states parties to the TPNW in 2022.
 “We are, without a doubt, at a historical event,” it said.
 “The TPNW is a necessary and critical link in what has been a long road towards the total elimination of nuclear weapons.”

-New Zealand and Mexico were appointed co-chairs of an informal working group responsible for promoting implementation of Article 4 of the TPNW, in particular with respect to the future designation of a competent international authority or authorities to oversee such work.
+At the meeting, New Zealand and Mexico were appointed as co-chairs of an informal working group responsible for promoting implementation of Article 4 of the TPNW, in particular with respect to the future designation of a competent international authority or authorities to oversee such work.

 Mexico presides over the second meeting of states parties to the TPNW in 2023.
 Photo: ICAN